web-archive-group/ELXN42-Article/elxn42.md

 | 9.   | 7360   | Frazzling         |
 | 10.  | 7019   | StopHarperToday   |

 Two of the accounts, StopHarperToday and 444_nal4b (a spam account), no longer exist.
 We discuss this in our deletion section below.
-The other users all tweeted a large amount on this hashtag, in a public capacity. **what does "in a public capacity" mean? as opposed to what?**
+The other users all tweeted a large amount on this hashtag, either as individuals or on behalf of organizations.

 ### Hashtags